 The return on invested assets in 2019 was 3.0% as compared to 2.8% in 2018 and 3.5% in 2017.
-The evolution of investment income in 2019 is essentially driven by strong investment revenues and by the active portfolio management strategy implemented by SCOR Global Investments, which translated into substantial realized capital gains of EUR 93 million, mostly achieved on the real estate portfolio and to a lesser extent on the fixed income portfolio.
+The evolution of investment income in 2019 is essentially driven by strong investment revenues

 The following table presents a reconciliation of these figures with the IFRS figures as presented in Section 4.6. - Notes to the consolidated financial statements, Note 18 - Investment income.